LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 and estimates the model in Stata.

-Next, the data are aggregated, so that each distinct observation has only one line in the dataset and the observations are weighted by frequency.
+Next, the data are aggregated in R, so that each distinct observation has only one line in the dataset and the observations are weighted by frequency.
 For example, when a driver with three demerit points avoids getting a ticket for 200 consecutive days, the observation with a zero event appears only once in the dataset and has a fequency weight of 200.
+In the actual dataset, this functionality reduces the size of the dataset by a factor of 1000.

 ## Estimates from the ```xtreg ... , fe vce(cluster seq)``` Command in Stata

+These are the estimates using the full, unweighted dataset in Stata (Stata does not allow for frequency weights that vary across individuals in a panel):

 ```
 . xtreg events_int i.curr_pts_grp_cat##policy_int, fe vce(cluster seq)